-External Appointments None.
+External Appointments

-Senior Executive Team

-The Senior Executive Team

-(SET) was established in 2013

-implementation of the business

-strategy.
-The SET is led by the

-Chief Executive Officer and is

-Directors and the Business

-Directors responsible for

-comprised of the three Executive

-leading each of the Group's key

-functions.
-The SET is scheduled

-to meet formally four times a year

-to discuss the implementation of

-the strategy, share best practice

-and provide updates on their

-sharing market trends which

-impact the business.

-business or function as well as

-to lead the development and
+The Senior Executive Team (SET) was established in 2013 to lead the development and implementation of the business strategy.
+The SET is led by the Chief Executive Officer and is comprised of the three Executive Directors and the Business Directors responsible for leading each of the Group's key functions.
+The SET is scheduled to meet formally four times a year to discuss the implementation of the strategy, share best practice and provide updates on their business or function as well as sharing market trends which impact the business.